Zakkaruu/the-stone-tablet/_posts/2024-09-07-elden-ring-randomizer-all-checklists.md

 ## Volcano Manor
 - [ ] Given by Tanith upon joining Volcano Manor, or in her chair after defeating Rykard.
 *Replaces **Drawing-Room Key***

+## Excluded by current options

+## Charo's Hidden Grave - Lamenter's Gaol
+- [ ] In a chest in the second jail cell on the right after turning left before the first locked door.
+*Replaces **Gaol Upper Level Key***
+- [ ] In a chest in the southeast corner of the cavern with living jar warriors, reached by climbing the stairs to the second door on the right after falling down the collapsing floor.
+*Replaces **Gaol Lower Level Key***

 <br>
 <br>